benjamingwynn/marvel-miui4/README.txt

 Build from NEXUS S port, booting now.

-Cook it yourself in dsixda kitchen
+Cook it yourself in dsixda kitchen.